iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

-illustrates the high-level, pivotal difference between switching and monolithic policies: at the beginning of each time step, the agent may use all of its available information to determine its behavior mode for the current time step and then output a behavior policy to determine the action.
+illustrates the high-level, pivotal difference between switching and monolithic policies: at the beginning of each time step, the agent may use all of its available information to determine its behavior mode for the current time step and then output a corresponding behavior policy to determine the action.
 A key distinction is that switching policies can drastically change between time steps since the modes can be tailored to a variety of different purposes (e.g. exploration, exploitation, mastery, novelty).
 As